 - Folate is required during pre-conception and for the first 12 weeks of pregnancy, to support the prevention of neural tube defects (such as spinal bifida) and this is usually in the form of folic acid.
-Taking folate through food and food-form supplementation beyond 12 weeks of pregnancy is recommend for health reasons beyond neural tube defects.
-Children at all ages and stages should be eating folate rich foods as part of healthy development.
+Taking folate through food and food-form supplementation beyond 12 weeks of pregnancy is recommended for health reasons beyond neural tube defects.
+Children of all ages and stages should be eating folate-rich foods as part of healthy development.

 - Healthy blood in general and to prevent the folate deficiency, anaemia

 - Folate is required for healthy cell division, which is partly why it’s so important in early pregnancy but also into infancy and childhood.

 - Folate is also required for a healthy immune system (low levels of folate may affect white blood cell division).

 - Folate is required for the reduction of tiredness and fatigue

 - Folate plays a role in psychological function